COVID19 Secure Campus

 Please note that our buildings will only be accessible to staff & students with ID cards apart from the main entrance on the Plas Coch campus in Wrexham.
 This is to ensure the number of visitors into buildings at any one time are controlled and do not exceed maximum capacity levels.
 Visitors to our main campus in Wrexham should report to reception as normal.
 If you are visiting our Regent Street or Northop campus, please make arrangements with a member of staff to meet you at an agreed time and location.

-Other changes you will see on campus include:
+Other changes on campus include:

 - Learning Skills